No Longer at Ease: Plot summary

-Obi sinks deeper into financial trouble partly due to poor planning on his end, in part due to the need to repay his loan to the UPU and to pay for his siblings' education, and in part due to the cost of the illegal abortion.
+Obi descends further into financial trouble, partly due to poor planning on his end, his need to repay his loan to the UPU, to pay for his siblings' education, and in part due to the cost of the illegal abortion.

-After hearing of his mother's death, Obi sinks into a deep depression and doesn't go home for the funeral, this is because he thought that the money he would have used to go and come back would be better served in the funeral and to help out across the house.
+After hearing of his mother's death, Obi sinks into a deep depression and doesn't go home for the funeral, believing the travel funds would be better served in the funeral and to help out across the household.
 When he recovers, he begins to accept bribes in a reluctant acknowledgement that it is the way of his world.

 The novel closes as Obi takes a bribe and tells himself that it is the last one he will take, only to discover that the bribe was part of a sting operation.
 He is arrested, bringing us up to the events that opened the story.

 Themes

 Though set several decades after Things Fall Apart, No Longer at Ease continues many of the themes from Achebe's first novel.
 Here, the clash between European culture and traditional culture has become entrenched during the long period of colonial rule.
 Obi struggles to balance the demands of his family and village for monetary support while simultaneously keeping up with the materialism of Western culture.

 Furthermore, Achebe depicts a family continuity between Ogbuefi Okonkwo in Things Fall Apart and his grandson Obi Okonkwo in No Longer at Ease.
 Both men are confrontational, speak their minds, and have some self-destructive tendencies.
 However, this aggressive streak manifests itself in different ways.
 Where his grandfather was a man of action and violence, Obi is a man of words and thoughts to the exclusion of action.
 The story portrays the theme of corruption.